it-at-m/opensource.muenchen.de/index.md

 features:
   - title: Use
     icon: 🛠
     details: "The Free Software ecosystem offers numerous solutions and applications.
-Modern software development is no longer possible without free software.
-Almost all software products contain free software."
+Modern IT is no longer possible without free software.
+We use free software products in many areas."
     link: /use
   - title: Contribute
     icon: 📈
     details: "Not all free software can be used immediately and with all security and feature requirements.
-Free software also allows you to improve it and help fix bugs or add features."
+We help fix bugs or add features."
     link: /contribute
   - title: Publish
     icon: 🚀